Takshshah-16/House-Price-Predictor-ML-Model/README.md

 # House-Price-Predictor-ML-Model
 This project implements a basic machine learning model to predict housing prices using the California Housing dataset.
 The goal of the project is to demonstrate a complete machine learning workflow, including data exploration, preprocessing, model training, and evaluation.

-This project is a beginner-friendly machine learning implementation that predicts housing prices using the California Housing dataset.
-The goal of this project is to understand the complete workflow of building a machine learning model — from loading datasets and performing exploratory data analysis to training a predictive model and evaluating its performance.

 The project uses structured housing data derived from the 1990 U.S. Census.
 It includes features such as median income, house age, total rooms, population, and geographical information.
 These features are used to train a regression model that predicts the median house value of a district.

 Dataset Files